 attention deficit hyperactivity disorder (ADHD) relies on a combination of medicines and behavior therapy.
+Treatment with medicine depends on the age of your child.
 The first step is an accurate diagnosis of ADHD and an understanding of your child's strengths and weaknesses.
 Learning about ADHD will help you and your child's siblings better

 understand how to help your child.

 child's doctor may recommend that your child take a

 stimulant medicine.
 These medicines include amphetamine (for example, Adderall or Dexedrine) and methylphenidate (for example, Concerta,

 Metadate CD, or Ritalin).
 Stimulants improve symptoms in about 70 out of 100 children who

 If stimulant medicines have bothersome side effects or aren't effective, your child's doctor might recommend

 a nonstimulant medicine such as atomoxetine (Strattera), clonidine (Kapvay), or guanfacine (Intuniv).
 These medicines may be used alone or in combination with stimulant medicines.

 - ADHD: Should My Child Take Medicine for ADHD?

 learn strategies, such as positive reinforcement, to improve a child's